Dicklesworthstone/swiss_army_llama/README.md

 - **GET `/show_logs/`**:  Shows logs for the last 5 minutes by default.
 Can also provide a parameter like this: `/show_logs/{minutes}` to get the last N minutes of log data.
 - **POST `/add_new_model/`**: Add New Model by URL.
 Submit a new model URL for download and use.
 The model must be in `.gguf` format and larger than 100 MB to ensure it's a valid model file (you can directly paste in the Huggingface URL)
 - **POST `/get_embedding_vector_for_string/`**: Retrieve Embedding Vector for a Given Text String.
 Retrieves the embedding vector for a given input text string using the specified model.
-- **POST `/get_token_level_embeddings_matrix_and_combined_feature_vector_for_string/`**: Retrieve Token-Level Embeddings and Combined Feature Vector for a Given Input String.
-Retrieve the token-level embeddings and combined feature vector for a given input text using the specified model.
 - **POST `/compute_similarity_between_strings/`**: Compute Similarity Between Two Strings.
 Leverages the `fast_vector_similarity` library to compute the similarity between two given input strings using specified model embeddings and a selected similarity measure.
 - **POST `/search_stored_embeddings_with_query_string_for_semantic_similarity/`**: Get Most Similar Strings from Stored Embeddings in Database.
 Find the most similar strings in the database to the given input "query" text.
 - **POST `/advanced_search_stored_embeddings_with_query_string_for_semantic_similarity/`**: Perform a two-step advanced semantic search.
 First uses FAISS and cosine similarity to narrow down the most similar strings, then applies additional similarity measures for refined comparison.